toshiyan/cmblensplus/README.md

-# CMB data analysis tool for some higher-order statistics
+# Analysis tools for 2D map to compute some higher-order statistics

 This package contains a Fortran wrapper for Python, to reconstruct lensing potential, cosmic bi-refrimgence, and patchy reionization from cosmic microwave background anisotropies (CMB) in full and flat sky.
 This package also includes modules for delensing, some bi-spectrum calculation, and so on.
 Installing this library at NERSC is straightforward.